PowerShell/DscResources/GettingStartedWithGitHub.md

 _Note: If not using the same PowerShell prompt, make sure you are in the right folder and on the right branch._
 ```
 git status          # (optional) If you unsure of the name, you can use this to see the files that was in conflict.
 git add <file>      # Do this for each file that you fixed merged conflicts in.
 I.e 'git add README.md'.
 This stages the file for commit.
-You could also use 'git *' to stage all files at once.
+You could also use 'git add *' to stage all files at once.
 git rebase --continue
 ```